 - Practical Nursing program - Arkansas State Board of Nursing

-- Nursing Assistant - The Department of Health and Human Services’ Division of the Office of Long Term Care
+- Nursing Assistant - The Arkansas Department of Health, Division of Long Term Care

 - Networking courses approved by Cisco and the college is recognized as a Local Cisco Training Academy